Association football in the Republic of Ireland: Cup competitions

+The FAI Women's Cup is the women's version of the FAI Cup and the All-Island Cup is a cross-border women's competition between League of Ireland and Premiership teams.
+The competition consists of a group stage and knockouts.

 The Scottish Challenge Cup for senior clubs playing below the Scottish Premiership invites clubs from Republic of Ireland to take part.
 It also features the Under 20 sides from the Scottish top tier as well as Welsh and Northern Irish clubs.
 Recently, Conference level English teams have also taken part.